ing-bank/lion/docs/components/inputs/combobox/features.md

 `;
 ```

-### Server interaction
+## Server interaction

 It's possible to fetch data from server side.
+When options are rerendered into the combobox,
+the autocompletion (highlighting/selecting etc.) functionality of the combobox is triggered.

 ```js preview-story
 const comboboxData = ['lorem', 'ipsum', 'dolor', 'sit', 'amet'];